Flash Math Applets

 • Functions Grapher Graph functions.
 Trace their graphs.
 Find points of intersection.

-Discrete Math Applets
+Statistics and Discrete Math Applets

 • Truth Tables This series of applications addresses basic formation of tables, logical equivalence of propositions, and applications to everyday arguments.